Are you onboarding a new employee?

 Prepare for the first day of work

-• Appoint a buddy to welcome the new colleague
+• Appoint a buddy to welcome the new colleague.
+This can also be yourself.

-• The secretariat takes care of ordering access card and keys
+• The secretariat takes care of ordering access cards and keys.

-• The secretariat adds new employee to distribution lists
+• Secretariat adds new employee to distribution lists.

 Office space

-• Find office space and inform the Secretariat about it (Secretariat has an overview of available office space)
+• Find office space and inform the Secretariat about it (the secretariat has an overview of office space).

-• Order a PC, telephone and any related equipment (AU IT-webshop).
-The immediate manager orders IT equipment and telephony themselves, and this is paid for by the project/section (ECE Operating expenses)
+• The immediate manager orders IT equipment and telephone themselves, and this is paid for by the project/section.
+Read the guidelines here.

 Planning the start-up period